Ayush7614/Documentation-Khazana/Cloud Computing/Readme.md

-## What is cloud computing ?
-## Jobs profile in Cloud computing ?
-## How to start with cloud computing ?

 # What is cloud computing ?

 Cloud computing is the management of computing services such as storage, servers, data, networking, etc. over the internet instead of any physical storage for better and effective functioning.